-E-MAIL NOTICE FOR STUDENTS MSU Student E-mail Communications Notice she is admitted to MSU.
-This official MSU e-mail address takes the form of a person's MSU NetID followed by "@ msu.edu" (e.g., sparty@msu.edu) and resides in MSU's Mail.msu e-mail system (mail.msu.edu).
-This is the only e-mail address that the University will centrally maintain for sending official communications to students, and the only e-mail address that the University will use for sending official communications to students after they enroll.
+EMAIL NOTICE FOR STUDENTS

+MSU Student Email Communications Notice

+Michigan State University (MSU) uses email as one of several means of communication with students.
+In the context of this notice, "student" refers to all persons who have been admitted to MSU as a student, whether or not they have registered or enrolled for classes.
+An official MSU email address is issued to each student at the time he or she is admitted to MSU.
+This official MSU email address takes the form of a person's MSU NetID followed by "@msu.edu" (e.g., sparty@msu.edu) and resides in MSU's mail.msu email system (mail.msu.edu).
+This is the only email address that the University will centrally maintain for sending official communications to students, and the only email address that the University will use for sending official communications to students after they enroll.